Skip to main content

 Let’s take a moment to offer a precious gift to the ones we love, one that costs us nothing but is absolutely priceless.
 “Have I ever told you what I admire about you?”
 Find a virtue or two that’s just right and let them have it.

-Linda is the author of The Family Virtues Guide and co-founder of The Virtues Projecttm .
-She is a highly sought after international speaker on personal and global transformation.
+About the Author: Linda Kavelin Popov is the author of The Family Virtues Guide and co-founder of The Virtues Project™.
+She is a highly sought-after international speaker on personal and global transformation.

-Learn more about the Virtues Project by visiting their website at www.virtuesproject.com See www.paceofgrace.net for a list of virtues definitions.
+Learn more about The Virtues Project by visiting www.virtuesproject.com.
+For a list of virtues definitions, visit www.paceofgrace.net.

 Comments